daem0nc0re/PrivFu/README.md

 ## PrivEditor
 PrivEditor is kernel mode WinDbg extension to manipulate token privilege of specific process.
-This extension makes it easy to configure the token privilege you want to investigate.
+This extension makes it easy to configure the token privilege you want to investigate:

 ```
 0: kd> .load C:\dev\PrivEditor\x64\Release\PrivEditor.dll